Bellingham climber’s body remains on North Cascades glacier

 “I would like to thank everyone from the park department for their efforts on the recovery and all Sue’s friends for making her life what it was,” Convery said in an email Tuesday.

-Bennett was with a group of four climbers who reached the 8,816-foot summit known for its spectacular view on July 22.
-They were rappelling from the difficult West Ridge when Bennett fell several hundred feet.
+On July 22, Bennett was with a group of four climbers who reached the 8,816-foot summit known for its spectacular view.
+They were rappelling from the difficult West Ridge when she fell several hundred feet.

 Forbidden Peak is east of Marblemount along Highway 20, in the area of Cascade Pass.
 The West Ridge is listed in the guide book “50 Classic Climbs in North America.”